Lenadcole/Rockbuster-Stealth-portfolio-SQL/README.md

 ## Context

 In order to answer questions posed by the business, I used increasingly complex SQL queries and Tableau visualisations, which can be viewed [here](https://public.tableau.com/app/profile/lena.cole/vizzes).
+I also created a presenatation containing my findings.